Chakibceran22/recipe-app/Readme.md

 In this document i will be recording my journey in nest and how idelved deep into its core and design patrerns concepts
 <br>
 <br>
-Ps: i will be using postgres as my db and typeorm as my orm so results may differ if you use mysql or prisma for the orm
+Ps: i will be using postgres as my db and typeorm as my orm so results may differ if you use mysql or prisma for the orm.
+I Acknowledg that the examples provided in this document arent the best practices for example the difficulty as a table( we would usually use an enum and many more) but its for learning purpouses

 # 1.Nest Basics
 Te basic building blocks in nest are these three basic blocks: